cornell-dti/trends-in-web-dev-website/docs/introduction.md

 ### Accessibility

 We seek to make this class as inclusive as possible for all students.
 All lectures will be video recorded for instructor use only.
-If you have accomodations with Student Disability Services and require access to these recordings, or any other class accommodations, please speak to an instructor before the first lecture and we will work with you to make arrangements as necessary.
+If you have accommodations with Student Disability Services and require access to these recordings, or any other class accommodations, please speak to an instructor before the first lecture and we will work with you to make arrangements as necessary.

 ### Cell Phones